 The Council meets at least once a month to administer routine business associated with the University's academic programs.
 Each dean is responsible for communicating with the faculty of their school.
 Curricular proposals submitted to the Council require approval by the department and school before submission to the Council.

-The Faculty Senate serves as the elected representative and deliberative body of the faculty with particular reponsibilities pertaining to academic policy and practices, administrative advice, discussion and deliberation, and reporting.
+The Faculty Senate serves as the elected representative and deliberative body of the faculty with particular responsibilities pertaining to academic policy and practices, administrative advice, discussion and deliberation, and reporting.

 The Faculty Senate is composed of one Senator from each academic unit (department and the library) elected by his or her peers in that unit and represents the faculty on each of the University's standing committees.

-Academics at ETBU are organized in seven schools, 14 departments, and seven academic service units.
-The schools include the School of Business, the School of Christian Studies, the School of Education, the School of Fine Arts, the School of Humanities, the School of Natural and Social Sciences, and the School of Nursing.
+Academics at ETBU are organized in eight schools, sixteen departments, and seven academic service units.
+The schools include the School of Business, the School of Christian Studies, Tthe School of Communication and the Performing Arts, the School of Education, the School of Humanities, the School of Natural and Social Sciences, the School of Nursing, and the School of Professional Studies.

-The academic service units include the Office of Academic Success and Graduate Services, Institutional Technology, International Education, Leadership Development, the Library, the Registrar, and the Office of Institutional Research and Effectiveness.
+The academic service units include the Office of Academic Success, Graduate Service, Institutional Technology, Global Education, the Library, the Registrar, and the Office of Institutional Research and Effectiveness.